Coherent-Partners/spark-ts-sdk/README.md

 [![npm version][version-img]][version-url]

-The Coherent Spark Node.js SDK (currently in **Beta**) is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs.
+The Coherent Spark Node.js SDK is designed to elevate the developer experience and provide convenient access to Coherent Spark APIs.

 👋 **Just a heads-up:**